xeons/aoc2018/README.md

 All of solutions are written in C#.
 I'm also attempting to write unit tests for each of the solutions.

-I am targeting .NET Core 2.1, and this project should be cross-platform compatible.
+I am targeting .NET Core 2.1, so this project should be cross-platform compatible.

 ## Author